Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 * The logic handling the responses is extracted into callbacks: the corresponding lambdas start at lines `#1` and `#2`.

 However, the provided solution doesn't work.
-If you run the program and load contributors by choosing the **CALLBACKS** option, you can see that nothing is shown.
+If you run the program and load contributors by choosing the **CALLBACKS** option, you'll see that nothing is shown.
 The tests that immediately return the result, however, pass.

 Think about why the given code doesn't work as expected and try to fix it or check solutions below.